Kronuz/Xapiand/docs/_docs/reference-guide/aggregations.md

 Aggregations operate on the double representation of the data.
 As a consequence, the result may be approximate when running on longs whose absolute value is greater than 2^53.

-## Metrics Aggregations

-The aggregations in this family compute metrics based on values extracted in one way or another from the documents that are being aggregated.
-The values are typically extracted from the fields of the document (using the field data), but can also be generated using scripts.

-Numeric metrics aggregations are a special type of metrics aggregation which output numeric values.
-Some aggregations output a single numeric metric (e.g. avg) and are called single-value numeric metrics aggregation, others generate multiple metrics (e.g. stats) and are called multi-value numeric metrics aggregation.
-The distinction between single-value and multi-value numeric metrics aggregations plays a role when these aggregations serve as direct sub-aggregations of some bucket aggregations (some bucket aggregations enable you to sort the returned buckets based on the numeric metrics in each bucket).

-Available metrics aggregations:

-  * Count
-  * Cardinality <sup>*</sup>
-  * Sum
-  * Average
-  * Min
-  * Max
-  * Variance
-  * Standard deviation
-  * Median
-  * Mode
-  * Statistics
-  * Geo-spatial (bounds) <sup>*</sup>
-  * Geo-spatial (centroid) <sup>*</sup>
-  * Percentiles <sup>*</sup>
-  * Percentiles rank <sup>*</sup>
-  * Scripted <sup>*</sup>
-  * Extended statistics

-## Bucket Aggregations

-Bucket aggregations don’t calculate metrics over fields like the metrics aggregations do, but instead, they create buckets of documents.
-Each bucket is associated with a criterion (depending on the aggregation type) which determines whether or not a document in the current context "falls" into it.
-In other words, the buckets effectively define document sets.
-In addition to the buckets themselves, the bucket aggregations also compute and return the number of documents that "fell into" each bucket.

-Bucket aggregations, as opposed to metrics aggregations, can hold sub-aggregations.
-These sub-aggregations will be aggregated for the buckets created by their "parent" bucket aggregation.

-There are different bucket aggregators, each with a different "bucketing" strategy.
-Some define a single bucket, some define fixed number of multiple buckets, and others dynamically create the buckets during the aggregation process.

-Available bucket aggregations:

-  * Filter
-  * Values
-  * Terms
-  * Date histogram <sup>*</sup>
-  * Date range <sup>*</sup>
-  * Geo-spatial distance <sup>*</sup>
-  * Geo-spatial trixels <sup>*</sup>
-  * Histogram
-  * Missing value <sup>*</sup>
-  * Range
-  * IP range <sup>*</sup>
-  * Geo-spatial IP <sup>*</sup>

----

-<sup>*</sup> Not yet implemented.